 · Novice to riding and just completed the CBT – 5 day course.

 We can always do half days of training as well when needed for practical test appointments.

 The length of course can depend on many things, level of experience, confidence and whether or not you already hold a current CBT certificate.
-It's normally best to speak to one of our trained instructors so that we can guide you towards the correct course for you or book you in for a free assessment (current CBT required for this) as we tailor make our courses to suit you as much as possible.
+It's normally best to speak to one of our trained instructors so that we can guide you towards the correct course for you, we like to tailor our courses to suit you as much as possible.

 HOW A TYPICAL 5 DAY COURSE WILL RUN: